ergonlogic/ansible-role-cloud/README.md

     linode_set_hostnames: True

 Sets whether to set hostnames and build /etc/hosts on Linode VMs.
+Defaults to 'True'.

     linode_manage_hostname_dns_records: True

 Sets whether to create and manage default DNS records for hostnames of Linode VMs.
+Defaults to 'True'.

+    linode_zone: example.com

+The DNS zone to create in the Linode DNS Manager, and to use in building Linode VM FQDNs.

+    linode_zone_soa_email: user@example.com

+SOA Email record for the specified zone.

     linode_state: 'present'